lilsippysippy/linux-home-lab/notes/troubleshooting-notes.md

 ## Notes
 I am using this file to practice documenting issues clearly, similar to how I would document troubleshooting steps in a help desk or IT support ticket.

-I am using this file to practice documenting issues clearly, similar to how I would document troubleshooting steps in a help desk or IT support ticket.